JasonPSmith/flagser-count/README.md

 ```sh
 pip install .
 ```
-Requirements: numpy is a required package for pyflagsercount
+Requirements: numpy and pybind11 are required packages for pyflagsercount